biometricITC/cPP-biometrics/input/Bio cPP.md

 The following conventions are used for the completion of operations:

--   \[*Italicized text within square brackets*\] indicates an operation to be completed by the ST author
+-   \[*Italicized text within square brackets*\] indicates an operation to be completed by the ST author.

 -   [Underlined text] indicates additional text provided as a refinement.